 The good news is, lawyers can learn SEO tips to help improve their ranking.
 This way, they can still keep writing the content themselves, but get better results.

 Keyword research tools like Answer the Public, Keyword Tool, and SEM Rush let you find words and phrases your potential clients are using to find lawyers in your area.
 Using this information can help you find topics to write about and the words to include on your website to help boost your overall ranking.

 Take a look at this graphic from Answer the Public.
 A search of child custody reveals plenty of questions people are searching for answers to.
 You can create blog posts around these questions to generate content your potential clients are looking for.
-Obviously, some of them won’t be relevant if your office is in Denver, like “making a will child custody uk”, but you can make many of them work.
+Some of them won’t be relevant if your office is in Denver, like “making a will child custody UK,” but you can make many of them work.

 Write Content Specific to Your Legal Specialties